Timeline of Mars Science Laboratory: Second extended mission (October 2016 - September 2019)

-On September 5, 2017, scientists reported that the Curiosity rover detected boron, an essential ingredient for life on Earth, on the planet Mars.
+On 5 September 2017, scientists reported that the Curiosity rover detected boron, an essential ingredient for life on Earth, on the planet Mars.
 Such a finding, along with previous discoveries that water may have been present on ancient Mars, further supports the possible early habitability of Gale Crater on Mars.

-On September 13, 2017, NASA reported that the Curiosity rover climbed an iron-oxide-bearing ridge called Vera Rubin Ridge (or Hematite Ridge) and will now start studying the numerous bright veins embedded in the various layers of the ridge, in order to provide more details about the history and habitability of ancient Mars.
+On 13 September 2017, NASA reported that the Curiosity rover climbed an iron-oxide-bearing ridge called Vera Rubin Ridge (or Hematite Ridge) and will now start studying the numerous bright veins embedded in the various layers of the ridge, in order to provide more details about the history and habitability of ancient Mars.

-On September 30, 2017, NASA reported radiation levels on the surface of the planet Mars were temporarily doubled, and were associated with an aurora 25-times brighter than any observed earlier, due to a massive, and unexpected, solar storm in the middle of the month.
+On 30 September 2017, NASA reported radiation levels on the surface of the planet Mars were temporarily doubled, and were associated with an aurora 25-times brighter than any observed earlier, due to a massive, and unexpected, solar storm in the middle of the month.

-On October 17, 2017, NASA announced the testing of its systems on Curiosity in an attempt to better resume drilling.
+On 17 October 2017, NASA announced the testing of its systems on Curiosity in an attempt to better resume drilling.
 The drilling system had stopped working reliably in December 2016.

-2018 events

-On January 2, 2018, Curiosity captured images of rock shapes that may require further study in order to help better determine whether the shapes are biological or geological.
+On 2 January 2018, Curiosity captured images of rock shapes that may require further study in order to help better determine whether the shapes are biological or geological.

-On March 22, 2018, Curiosity had spent 2000 sols (2054 days) on Mars, and prepares to study a region of clay-bearing rocks.
+On 22 March 2018, Curiosity had spent 2000 sols (2054 days) on Mars, and prepares to study a region of clay-bearing rocks.

 In June 2018, a local dust storm occurred near the Opportunity rover which may affect Curiosity.
-The first signs of the storm, 1000 km from Opportunity, were discovered on June 1, 2018, in photographs by the Mars Color Imager (MARCI) camera on the Mars Reconnaissance Orbiter (MRO).
+The first signs of the storm, 1000 km from Opportunity, were discovered on 1 June 2018, in photographs by the Mars Color Imager (MARCI) camera on the Mars Reconnaissance Orbiter (MRO).
 More weather reports from the MRO and the MARCI team indicated a prolonged storm.
 Although this was, at that time, still far away from the rover, it influenced the atmospheric permeability (opacity) at the location.
 Within days, the storm had spread.
-As of June 12, 2018, the storm spanned an area of 41 e6km2 - about the area of North America and Russia combined.
+As of 12 June 2018, the storm spanned an area of 41 e6km2 - about the area of North America and Russia combined.
 Although such dust storms are not surprising, they rarely occur.
 They can arise within a short time and then persist for weeks to months.
 During the southern season of summer, the sunlight heats dust particles and brings them higher into the atmosphere.
 This creates wind, which in turn stirs up more dust.
 This results in a feedback loop that scientists are still trying to understand.
-NASA reported on June 20, 2018, that the dust storm had grown to completely cover the entire planet.
+NASA reported on 20 June 2018, that the dust storm had grown to completely cover the entire planet.

-On June 4, 2018, NASA announced that Curiosity's ability to drill has been sufficiently restored by engineers.
+On 4 June 2018, NASA announced that Curiosity's ability to drill has been sufficiently restored by engineers.
 The rover had experienced drill mechanical problems since December 2016.